 PITC Trainer Institutes provide participants with learning opportunities to enhance the professional development of infant and toddler care teachers, family child care providers, and the programs in which they work.

 Intensive synchronous and asynchronous online sessions help participants deepen their understanding of, and acquire skills in, four institute modules and an optional coaching module:

 - Module 4: Culture, Family, & Providers

-Upon completion of Institute and the certification requirements, participants receive a certificate of completion from WestEd and the California Department of Education that recognizes them as trainers for the specific module(s) in which they received training.
+Upon completion of the Institute and all certification requirements, participants receive a certificate of completion from WestEd and the California Department of Education that recognizes them as trainers for Modules 1-4.
 PITC Trainer Certification:

 - Builds your capacity to improve the quality of infant and toddler care in your local programs, communities, and state.

 - Deepens your understanding of how to enhance the professional development of infant and toddler care teachers and family child care providers.

 - Connects you to a community of learners and network with peers.